mattrussi/gitlab-com-runbooks/alertmanager/README.md

 The operation of this is forced on our ops instance where the variables for setting up gcloud and the secrets for the template are located: https://ops.gitlab.net/gitlab-com/runbooks/-/settings/ci_cd

-This is all handled within CI, view the [.gitlab-ci.yml](../.gitlab-ci.yml) to determine how this is configured.
+These jobs run in a CI pipeline, view the [.gitlab-ci.yml](../.gitlab-ci.yml) to determine how this is configured.

 This is not meant to be run locally but can be enabled to do so, simply remove